Everything about Plastisol

 How is Plastisol Applied?

-From its liquid state, Plastisol can be applied by dipping the object, or the part that requires coating, into a bath of Plastisol, or it can be sprayed onto an object, although spraying is much less common in industry.
+From its liquid state, Plastisol can be applied by dipping the object, or the part that requires coating, into a bath of Plastisol, or it can be sprayed onto an object, although spraying is much less common in the industry.

 Once applied, Plastisol needs to be cured to form the incredibly tough protective coating that we required, and this involved heating the piece to between 300 and 400°F. Once cured, the coating bonds to the object and provides exceptional, long-term protection.